Police: Man killed after answering front door in S. Philadelphia

-SOUTH PHILADELPHIA (WPVI) --A 40-year-old man was shot and killed after answering a knock at the door of his South Philadelphia home, police say.
+SOUTH PHILADELPHIA (WPVI) --A 41-year-old man was shot and killed after answering a knock at the door of his South Philadelphia home, police say.

 The shooting happened around 11:30 p.m.
 Sunday on the 2000 block of South Norwood Street.

-Police say the victim was shot once in the chest and collapsed just inside the home.
+Police say Richard Jackson was shot once in the chest at point-blank range and collapsed just inside the home.

-He was taken to Penn Presbyterian Medical Center were he was pronounced dead a short time later.
+He was taken to Penn Presbyterian Medical Center where he was pronounced dead a short time later.

-"Now we're getting information that there may have been an argument or a fight earlier involving the victim, and they believe that is the motivation for the homicide," Philadelphia Police Chief Inspector Scott Small said.
+"He has one son, and I feel so sorry for him because he lost his father over nonsense," said Selina Wilson.
+"This is nonsense."

+"They said it was a knock on the door, a big boom, neighbors rushed in and he was laying there on the floor shot in the chest," said Wilson.

+"We know who you are.
+So you might as well turn yourself in because you can't hide," Wilson said.

 Police describe the shooter as a tall, thin man who was wearing a white shirt and dark colored pants.
 He fled northbound on Norwood Street.

-Homicide detective are interviewing several witnesses.
-Police are looking at surveillance cameras to see if they captured any useful footage.
+Investigators are looking at surveillance cameras in the area to see if they captured any footage to help with the investigation.

 Anyone with information is asked to contact Philadelphia police.